mkirchner/linked-list-good-taste/README.md

 to the pseudocode from Linus' example and also compiles and runs.

 ### The CS101 version

-This is item removal from a linked list, as taught in many CS101 courses.

 ```c
 void remove_cs101(IntList *l, IntListItem *target)